The Dog Walker’s Guide To Choosing A Dog Walker

 Also, the more you share, the more you can get a feel for their experience and skill level.
 Let’s say you tell them your dog is reactive.
 A dog walker that’s any good will have many follow up questions for you, so that the can better understand what your dog’s triggers are, what walking routes are safest, and what your training plans are, etc. If they say, “Oh, I know how to walk reactive dogs,” but they don’t care to hear about your individual reactive dog’s needs or have any questions, move on.

 5. Find out how you’ll know that they were there.
 I leave a note after every walk.
-My clients have affectionately dubbed these “The Poop Diaries” and I’m proud to say that after more than ten years of leaving these notes each day for multiple clients, I’ve written the dog walker’s equivalent of War and Peace.
+My clients have affectionately dubbed these “The Poop Diaries” and I’m proud to say that after 15 years of leaving these notes each day for multiple clients, I’ve written the dog walker’s equivalent of War and Peace.
 But, I’m willing to concede that writing a note takes a minute or two away from your dogs and the average dog walker isn’t as excited as I am about finding a thousand different ways to say, “Your dog made a sizable deposit at the turd bank today.”

 Many dog walkers will do cool stuff like get little post-it-sized checklists that are pre-printed, so they can leave you a quick report:

 Pee – check

 Butt Scritches – check

 If they don’t leave notes, ask them how you’ll know they’ve been there each day.
 This company does all kinds of stuff to prove they’re doing their jobs.
 Don’t be obnoxious about it, but it’s totally fine to ask for some sort of proof your dog walker showed up.